User guide

 |---|---|---|

-All three are screenshot-ready: 30 days of daily reflections, 3 habits with multi-month grids, monthly retros that light up the Wall of Wins, a current quarter mid-flight, and a previous year already wrapped.
-Pick whichever persona resonates most with your situation.
-Switching personas later is one click in the same dialog.
+Maya is screenshot-ready: 30 days of daily reflections, 3 habits with multi-month grids, monthly retros that light up the Wall of Wins, a current quarter mid-flight, and a previous year already wrapped.
+Other personas mentioned in the guide (David and Catherine) are illustrative scenarios only: they help you imagine your own plan, but they are not loadable in the demo.

 Read the rest of the dialog before clicking Load demo: